by

 condition and “toed-in,”

-which means that the front of the pads contacts the rim before the rear.
+which means that the front of the pads contacts the rim before the

-the rim flat, carefully adjust
+striking the rim flat, carefully adjust

 them so that the front touches before the rear.
 Most brake pads